Skip to main content

 Chemistry Research Opportunities

-When registering for Undergraduate Research (CHEM 4950) it is expected that you will put in at least 3½ to 4 hours of research time in the laboratory a week.
-In addition, a presentation of your work is required, usually in the form of a poster or seminar.
+Undergraduate research is fun and beneficial to your career.
+Doing undergraduate research will give you the opportunity to work closely with a chemistry professor on an individual project.
+When registering for Undergraduate Research (CHEM 4950) it is expected that you will put in ~4 hours of research time in the laboratory a week.
+In addition, a presentation of your work is required usually in the form of a poster or seminar.

 Below is a list of professors with a brief description of their research and the necessary skills/requirements to begin research in their laboratory.
 If you are interested in doing research with one of the following professors, please talk with them about your interest and the possible research projects available to you.